piyushirish/FCW_Development_using_GenAI_Prototype/README.md

 ## How to Use the Project
 1. image files in the `input/` directory.
-2. Run the script `main.py` to process the data.
+2. Run the script `lane_detection_model.ipynb` to process the data.
 3. The detected lane images will be saved in the `output/` folder.
-4. Modify parameters in the configuration file (`config.py`) for customization.

 ## Results and Performance
 ### Sample Results